Macadamia

 Macadamia is a genus of four species of trees in the flowering plant family Proteaceae.
-They are indigenous to Australia, native to northeastern New South Wales and central and southeastern Queensland specifically.
+They are indigenous to Australia—specifically, northeastern New South Wales and central and southeastern Queensland.
 Two species of the genus are commercially important for their fruit, the macadamia nut /ˌmækəˈdeɪmiə/ (or simply macadamia).
 Global production in 2015 was 160000 t.
-Other names include Queensland nut, bush nut, maroochi nut, bauple nut and, in the USA, they are also erroneously known as Hawaii nut.
-In Australian Aboriginal languages, the fruit is known by names such as bauple, gyndl or jindilli (north of Great Dividing Range) and boombera (south of the Great Range).
-It was an important source of bushfood for the Aboriginal peoples who are the original inhabitants of the area.
+Other names include Queensland nut, bush nut, maroochi nut or bauple nut.
+It was an important source of bushfood for the Aboriginal peoples.

-The nut was first commercially produced on a wide scale in Hawaii, where Australian seeds were introduced in the 1880s, and for some time, they were the world's largest producer.
+The nut was first commercially produced on a wide scale in Hawaii, where Australian seeds were introduced in the 1880s, and which for more than a century was the world's largest producer.
 South Africa has been the world's largest producer of the macadamia since the 2010s.

+The macadamia is the only widely grown food plant that is native to Australia.